Things to do in Rome

 The current 16th-century church of this magnificent religious complex was built above a fifth-century basilica, which in turn incorporated a titulus, or house where early Christians met.
 The excavations below the church provide extensive evidence of early Roman and palaeo-Christian buildings.
 On the first floor is a choir from where nuns from the adjoining convent could look down over the interior of the basilica from behind a grill.

-Ice-cream is Rome’s great leveller.
+If there's one thing that Italy has in spades, it's great food - and ice-cream is Rome’s great leveller.
 From scurrying nuns to pompous politicians and chic boutique staff... everyone can be caught slurping a cone on a hot day.
 Recent years have seen a revolution in gelato culture.
 Sure, you can still get the highly coloured processed variety; but now there’s also organic, gluten- and lactose-free and gourmet to choose from.